ahur-system/TerminalAgent/examples/README.md

 ## 📝 **Notes**

-- All examples assume you're running from the TerminalAI root directory
+- All examples assume you're running from the Terminal Agent root directory
 - API keys need to be configured for full functionality
 - Use quotes around complex messages with spaces
 - The `--debug` flag provides detailed logging